danekf/MISC/plexrequest/frontend/README.md

 <br>
 Data is saved to a mongoose db (using db atlas data api) and will catalog everything so that users can see available content at a glance from any device and immediately request missing content without needing any 3rd party apps.
 <br>
+The plan is to build a functional site.
+And then use the skeleton as a base from which to build a React Native app for daily use of the built backend.

 ## Dependencies
 <ul>